Dubois-Sarles Octagon: Building

 The two-story house sits on a stone foundation.
 It is sided in asphalt, with overhanging bracketed eaves and a decorated frieze at the roofline.
-Above it is amansard roof, covered in fish-scale slate shingles.
+Above it is a mansard roof, covered in fish-scale slate shingles.

 The main entry is located at the southeast facet of the house.
 Unusually for an octagon house, it is recessed to create a porch, extending outside of the house, overlooking the Hudson River roughly a mile to the east.
 A two-story rectangular kitchen wing projects from the west facet, with a sympathetic contemporary octagonal hip-roofed porch wing attached to it.
 The remains of an earlier porch project from the east facet.

 Inside, the house follows a sidehall plan not seen in most octagon houses.
 Instead of being located in the center, the stairs are off to the side, allowing the eastern side of the first floor to be used as a large parlor with a fireplace on the west wall.
 This is echoed upstairs, with the master bedroom occupying the large eastern space and the other bedrooms to the west.
 Most finishings and trim are original, many representing the Greek Revival era in American architecture, which was winding down around the time the house was built.

 There is also a garage on the property, but it is of modern construction and not considered a contributing resource.